Rejuvenate here

 Coeur d'Alene (pronounced kore-duh-lane) comes from the French words for "heart" and "of the awl," which was used to describe the sharp trading skills of the local Native American tribe, the Schitsu'umsh.
 The Coeur d'Alene tribe inhabited the region for thousands of years before the arrival of European explorers and settlers.
 Today, Coeur d'Alene is known for its scenic beauty and outdoor recreational activities.

-Accessible and welcoming
+Accessible & welcoming

 Coeur d'Alene is a walkable city and welcoming city.
 The downtown area of Coeur d'Alene is very pedestrian-friendly and features a variety of shops, restaurants, and other attractions within a compact area.
 Visitors can stroll along the Coeur d'Alene City Park and Beach, which features a beach area, a playground, and a boardwalk.
 Additionally, there are several other parks and trails in the area that are easily accessible on foot.
 Coeur d’Alene’s friendly and laid-back attitude makes it a welcoming and open environment.